Barkhad Abdi: Philanthropy

 In 2013, Abdi began to serve as an Ambassador for Adeso, a non-governmental organisation founded by the Somali environmentalist Fatima Jibrell.

 Personal life

-Before entering the film industry, Abdi sold mobile phones at his brother's shop at a mall in Minneapolis.

-Currently he resides in Los Angeles, California, as well as Cedar-Riverside, Minneapolis, Minnesota.
-The bump on his forehead is from a car accident he was in prior to auditioning for Captain Phillips.
+Abdi resided in Los Angeles, California as of 2014 and in 2016 lived in Cedar-Riverside, Minneapolis, Minnesota.
+The bump on his forehead is from a car crash he was in prior to auditioning for Captain Phillips.